Michael C. Duff, J.D.

 Professional Organizations and Associations

-He is also a member of the American Law Institute, scholar-member of the Center for Progressive Reform, and a member of the National Academy of Social Insurance.
-He is a fellow of the American Bar Foundation and the Pound Civil Justice Institute.
+Professor Duff is a member of the American Law Institute, the College of Workers’ Compensation Lawyers, a scholar-member of the Center for Progressive Reform, and a member of the National Academy of Social Insurance.
+He is also a fellow of the American Bar Foundation and the National Civil Justice Institute.